JulianHayward/Azure-MG-Sub-Governance-Reporting/run-from/console.md

 - [Azure PowerShell](https://learn.microsoft.com/powershell/azure/install-azure-powershell)
 - [AzAPICall](https://github.com/JulianHayward/AzAPICall#get--set-azapicall-powershell-module)

-## 1. Validate permissions on user
+## 1. Validate Microsoft Graph permissions for your user

-:arrow_forward: If your user is a tenant _member user_ and you use your user to complete these instructions, then no additional setup is necessary.
+:arrow_forward: If your user is a tenant _member user_ and you plan on running the script as yourself, then no additional setup is necessary.
 This is the most common.
-And you can :arrow_down_small: continue with [**2.
-Clone the Azure Governance Visualizer repository**](#2-clone-the-azure-governance-visualizer-repository).
+You can :arrow_down_small: continue with [**2.
+Validate Azure permissions for your user**](#2-validate-azure-permissions-for-your-user).

 _- or -_

-:arrow_forward: However, if your user is tenant _guest user_ and you use your user to complete these instructions, continue to [Set up to execute as a tenant _guest user_](#set-up-to-execute-as-a-tenant-guest-user) to ensure your user is configured properly.
+:arrow_forward: However, if your user is tenant _guest user_ and you plan on running the script as yourself, continue to [Set up to execute as a tenant _guest user_](#set-up-to-execute-as-a-tenant-guest-user) to ensure your user is configured properly.
+You will likely need support from the Microsoft Entra ID administrator of the tenant you are a guest in.

 _- or -_